Can Birth Control Cause Mood Swings?

 In a large epidemiological study published in JAMA, it was found that women were more likely to be diagnosed with depression and prescribed antidepressants after beginning hormonal contraceptives.
 This study followed women for 13 years and found that women who were prescribed the combination birth control pill, that is estrogen and progestin, were 23% more likely to be prescribed an antidepressant.

 Hormonal birth control is having a big impact on our mood with feelings of anger and sadness reported by women using all forms of synthetic hormones.

-What's even scarier is that more recent studies have shown that teenage girls starting the pill, the patch, and the IUD, were 80% more likely to develop depression.
+What's even scarier is that more recent studies have shown that teenage girls starting the pill, the patch, and the IUD, were 80% more likely to develop depression and birth control mood swings.

 It gets scarier.